 While anatomically complete spinal cord injuries cannot become incomplete, it is fairly common for individuals to mistake incomplete SCIs for a complete one.

-Many spinal cord injury patients think they have complete SCIs when in fact, they’re in spinal shock.
+Many patients think they have complete SCIs when in fact, they’re in spinal shock.
 Spinal shock is a temporary condition that results in loss of reflexes and control below your level of injury.

 Inflammatory responses that occur immediately after a spinal cord injury can cause excessive swelling, which significantly reduces blood flow and prevents optimal functioning of the spinal cord.

 Luckily, this hostile microenvironment in the spinal cord does calm down.
 Once the swelling starts to reduce, functions can gradually return.
-Even complete spinal cord injury patients tend to regain about 2 levels of injury once spinal shock dies down.
+Even those with complete spinal cord injuries tend to regain about 2 levels of injury once spinal shock dies down.

 In the following section, we’ll discuss complications that can occur as a result of complete paraplegia.